uday610/XRT/src/runtime_src/doc/toc/xbutil2.rst

 - The ``--user`` (or ``-u``) is required to specify the .xclbin file

-    - <xclbin file> : The xclbin file with full-path to be used to program the device
+    - <xclbin file> : The xclbin file with full-path to program the device

 **Example commands**